 Also within 90 days of the date of the EO the Commissioner of Customs and Border Protection (CBP) must develop and implement a strategy for combating violations of U.S. trade and customs laws for goods and for enabling interdiction and disposal, including through methods other than seizure, of inadmissible merchandise entering through any mode of transportation.

 Leading studies indicate that today's business value impacted by government and regulatory intervention can reach as high as 30 percent of earnings for most companies.
-For highly regulated sectors, like the banking industry, the impact on earnings is greater.
+For highly regulated sectors the impact on earnings is greater.

 With as much as one-third of earnings at stake, it is imperative companies engaging in government relations do so with collaboration and integration at the forefront of their methodologies.